jsrmath/sharp11/docs/note.md

 ### <a name="note-key-type"></a> keyType `.keytype`
 "#" for sharp keys, "b" for flat keys, `null` for C.

+### <a name="note-value"></a> value `.value()`
+Returns an integer representing the note if it has an octave number or `null` otherwise.
+Enharmonically equivalent notes in the same octave have the same value.
+This value is the same as the MIDI note value.

 ### <a name="note-sharp"></a> sharp `.sharp()`
 Sharps the note, without doing any cleanup.
 This means a "C#" becomes a "C##" and a "C##" becomes a "D#".
 For a more useful result, call [`.clean()`](#note-clean) on the result.